-The Master of Divinity degree is widely accepted as preparation for ordination in the Anglican Church of Canada and many other churches.
+The Master of Divinity degree is widely accepted as preparation for ordination in the Anglican Church of Canada, the United Church of Canada, and many other churches.
 At Montreal Dio, our M.Div. students are co-enrolled in McGill University where they learn the foundations of the Christian tradition at one of Canada’s leading universities.
 In the final year of the program–the In Ministry Year–students continue to learn about ministry while putting it all into practice in a full-year church placement.
-Students leave prepared for faithful and creative leadership in churches charting their way to a new future.
+Students leave prepared for faithful and creative leadership in churches, charting their way to a new future.
 The M.Div. is accredited by the Association of Theological Schools.

 The third year of the program is the college’s innovative In Ministry Year.
 Students are placed full-time in a parish or other ministerial setting and work closely with a designated supervisor and learning support committee.
 They attend that church every Sunday, leading worship, preaching, and generally becoming part of the life of the community.
 This in-person learning is complemented by ongoing classroom learning.
-Students split their week between their ministry placement and courses on subjects like pastoral care, preaching, mission, leadership, and Anglicanism.
+Students split their week between their ministry placement and courses on subjects like pastoral care, preaching, mission, leadership, and Anglicanism or United Church Studies.
 These courses are structured to enable students to reflect on their placement and further their preparation for ministry.
-All these courses (except Anglicanism) are taught ecumenically by faculty of the Montreal School of Theology and all courses are offered in a hybrid-online format meaning that the In Ministry Year can be completed in a low-residency format.
+All these courses (except Anglicanism and United Church Studies) are taught ecumenically by faculty of the Montreal School of Theology and all courses are offered in a hybrid-online format meaning that the In Ministry Year can be completed in a low-residency format.

-Over the three years of the program, students write a four-part Integrative Paper that allows them to bring together their classroom and field learning and reflect on their preparation for ministry.
+Over the three years of the program, students write a three-part Integrative Paper that allows them to bring together their classroom and field learning and reflect on their preparation for ministry.

 M.Div.
 Year I

 RELG 302 and RELG 303 Literature of Ancient Israel 1 and 2: An introduction to the literature of Ancient Israel in English translation.